mramshaw/Golang/README.md

 It strikes a nice balance between the "raw metal" (like 'C') and having to know a zillion APIs in order to do anything.

-One of the really nice features is that a core feature of the design is that Go 1.x releases should be "future-proof" (new point releases should not introduce incompatible APIs that require changing code - of course this does not apply to major releases such as Go 2.x or Go 3.x): https://golang.org/doc/go1compat
+One really nice thing is that a core feature of the design is that Go 1.x releases should be "future-proof" (new point releases should not introduce incompatible APIs that require changing code - of course this does not apply to major releases such as Go 2.x or Go 3.x): https://golang.org/doc/go1compat

 Go has the concept of Concurrency (lightweight processes similiar to 'green' threads) which is not quite the same thing as Multi-threading (threads are an OS concept and generally more limited in number).
 Go will use threads (say when